-1 Introduction
+1. Introduction

-The Global Environment for Network Innovations (GENI) is a project sponsored by National Science Foundation (NSF) with the aim to provide a collaborative environment to build a virtual laboratory for exploring future internets at scale [1,2].
-It has attracted many universities and industrial partners to contribute their efforts towards developing a global federated network testbed for networking research and education.
+The Global Environment for Network Innovations (GENI) is a project sponsored by the National Science Foundation (NSF) with the aim to provide a collaborative environment to build a virtual laboratory for exploring future internets at scale [1, 2].
+It has been transitioning from the development phase to the stage in which we pay more attention to deployment and adoption to provide support for research adn educational experiments.
+It has attracted many universities and industrial partners to contribute their efforts towards developing a global federated network testbed.
 An experimenter can reserve both computing resources (such as PCs, virtual machines (VMs)), and networking resources (such as ION links, OpenFlow switches, VLANs, and GRE tunnels).
 GENI consists of many aggregates, each of which manages a set of resources [3].
 Typically, a GENI aggregate is administrated and controlled by an institution which can impose its own policies about the allocation of the resources.
 As more GENI racks are deployed on university campuses across the United States, GENI has grown to have tens of aggregates with resources available for network experiments [4].

-One decision that needs to be made in designing a GENI experiment is whether to use resources from one aggregate or from multiple aggregates.
+In designing a GENI experiment, we have to make a decision on whether to use resources from one aggregate or from multiple aggregates.
 It depends on the types of experiments to be performed.
 Some experiments such as multimedia applications may have a strict end-to-end delay requirement that cannot be satisfied by nodes distributed over a wide area.
 They may have to get resources from a single aggregate.
 On the other hand, there are experiments that need to test the behavior of protocols on how they react to the cross traffic from the real world.
 It may be preferable to have resources from multiple aggregates.
 There is also a question about which aggregates to choose to put the experimental nodes.